ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 While SDF provides a way to describe a device class and SCIM defines a device instance, a method is needed to associate a mapping between an instance of a device and its associated SDF models.
-To accomplish this, This document defines a SCIM extension that MAY be used in conjunction with
+To accomplish so, this document defines a SCIM extension that MAY be used in conjunction with
 {{!I-D.ietf-scim-device-model}} in {{scim-sdf-extension-schema}}.
 Implementation of this SCIM extension is OPTIONAL and independent of the protocol mapping